EsseFNC/EsseFNC/README.md

 - 👋 Hi, I’m @EsseFNC
 - 🌱 I’m currently learning backend development and Linux
 - ✨ Excited about tech innovations
-- Check out my repos if u wnat!
+- Check out my repos if u want!

 <!---
 EsseFNC/EsseFNC is a ✨ special ✨ repository because its `README.md` (this file) appears on your GitHub profile.